dismoc/Blog-Repo/Hierarchical Bayesian/New Text Document.md

 In this multi-part series, I will introduce you to hierarchical Bayesian modelling, a flexible modeling approach to automatically combine the results of multiple sub-models with optimal weights determined automatically through Bayesian updating.
 This article will introduce the concept, implementation, and alternative use cases for this method.

 ### The Problem with Traditional Approaches
 As an application, imagine that we’re a large grocery store trying to maximize product-level revenue by setting prices.
 First, we would need to estimate the price elasticity of demand (how responsive demand is to a 1% change in price) using longitudinal data with N products over T periods.
-Remember that elasticity so defined as $$\beta=\frac{\partial \log{\rm units}_{it}}{\partial \log {\rm price}_{it}}$$
+Remember that elasticity so defined as $\beta=\frac{\partial \log{\rm units}_{it}}{\partial \log {\rm price}_{it}}$

 Assuming no confounders, using a standard fixed-effect regression model of log units sold on log price:

-$$\log(\rm Units_{it})= \beta  \log(\rm Price)_{it} +\gamma_t+ \delta_i+ \epsilon_{it}$$
+$\log(\rm Units_{it})= \beta  \log(\rm Price)_{it} +\gamma_t+ \delta_i+ \epsilon_{it}$

-Would allow us to recover the average elasticity $$\beta$$ across all $$N$$ units, also known as the Average Treatment Effect.
+Would allow us to recover the average elasticity $\beta$ across all $N$ units, also known as the Average Treatment Effect.
 This would mean that the store could target an average price level across all products in their store to maximize revenue.
 If these units have a natural grouping (product categories), we might be able to identify the average elasticity of each product category by running a separate sub-regression using only units from that category.
 This would mean that the store could target average prices in each product category to maximize revenue in that category.
-If $$T$$ is large enough, we might even be able to run a separate regression for each individual unit to recover unit-level elasticity of demand, allowing the store to set prices at the product-level.
+If $T$ is large enough, we might even be able to run a separate regression for each individual unit to recover unit-level elasticity of demand, allowing the store to set prices at the product-level.

 However, data in reality is often not as perfect as we would like it to be.
 Some products might have no/limited price changes, some products might have only been active for a short time (cold start), or the number of products could be different across categories.
 Under these real-world restrictions, running separate regressions to identify product elasticity would likely lead to large standard errors or no significant results for many products/categories.
 However, the hierarchical Bayesian approach allows us to acknowledge differences across groups while still sharing statistical strength among them.
 With hierarchical Bayesian, it is possible to run one single regression (like the pooled case) while still recovering elasticities at the product level.